Visual Email Marketing Tips to Skyrocket Your Engagement Rate

 Visuals in emails encompass static images, 3D images, illustrations, GIFs, cinemagraphs, APNGs, and videos.
-Email marketers keep experimenting with different visual elements in their email campaigns to boost their engagement level and get the most out of their efforts.
+Email marketers keep experimenting with different visual elements in their email campaigns to boost engagement and get the most out of their efforts.

 So, let’s start with the advantages of using visual email marketing.